Neurosurgeons & Spine Surgeons located in Frisco, TX

-If you’re limited by arm pain, weakness, or persistent tingling sensations, you can find help at the office of Rob Dickerman, DO, PhD, FACOS.
+If you’re limited by arm pain, weakness, or persistent tingling sensations, you can find help at the office of Neuro Texas.
 An experienced neurosurgeon, Dr. Dickerman expertly treats spine-related issues that trigger arm pain.
 He offers a variety of injectable therapies and other nonsurgical treatments to provide long-lasting pain relief.
 If these therapies aren’t working, Dr. Dickerman can determine if you’re a candidate for minimally invasive spine surgery.
 To schedule a diagnostic evaluation for arm pain, call the office in Frisco, Texas, or book an appointment online today.

 Arm pain can come from acute injuries like ligament strains and muscle sprains from falls or overuse.
 This type of arm pain typically lasts less than six weeks and resolves with rest and over-the-counter medications.

 When your arm pain is chronic, lasting longer than six months, it may be due to degenerative conditions like arthritis that affect your joint health.
 You may also experience pain from nerve compression in your arm, wrist, or hand.

 Common causes of arm pain that Dr. Dickerman treats includes:

 - Bursitis (joint inflammation)

 Dr. Dickerman also specializes in minimally invasive spine procedures to address issues in your cervical spine (neck) that causes pain that radiates down into your shoulders and arms.

 To better understand what’s triggering your arm pain, Dr. Dickerman performs a comprehensive physical exam.
 He checks the flexibility and range of motion you have in your neck, shoulders, and arm.